PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 Let's take a look at how the `webapp` code is consuming the `adder` and `audit` services, in the file `webapp/helper.js` we can see that the `createClient` function is using exactly the same naming scheme to dynamically resolve the service end points.

 ### There's more
+In this recipe we have used DNS as our service discovery mechanism.
+We did this specifically to align our development environment with our expected production environment under Kubernetes.
+There are of course many ways to deploy a microservice system and also many other service discovery mechanisms that we could have used.
+We will cover these options in more detail in the chapter on deployment, however for now some of the options that you should consider researching are listed below.
+Firstly for service discovery:

+* Consul.io by Hasicorp, provides a robust service discovery mechanism providing both HTTP and DNS based registration and lookup.
+* etcd, distributed key value store.
+This is used internally by Kubernetes
+* Zookeeper, distributed key value store from the Apache project
+* SWIM, Scaleable Weakly consistent Infection style process group Membership protocol.
+Peer to peer based service discovery protocol

+Let's explore how Fuge is emulating Kubernets in a little more detail:

+#### Viewing the Environment and DNS Zone
 Fuge exposes information on both environment variables and DNS for us through the `info` and `zone` commands to aid us in debugging our service discovery process.
 Let's try this out.
 Start the Fuge shell and then run the info command for a service:

 ```sh